-- A. I expect all work to be executed to professional standards of quality. - B. Late assignments will not be accepted, and will receive a zero. - C. The practice of law is a computerized profession; students are expected to be able to perform certain functions with their computer platforms of choice, including, but not limited to: - i.
+- A. I expect all work to be executed to professional standards of quality. - B. The practice of law is a computerized profession; students are expected to be able to perform certain functions with their computer platforms of choice, including, but not limited to: - i.
 Make special characters with their word processors including "§" - ii.
-Take and insert screenshots into their word processing files. - D. The first time you omit required information from an assignment you will be penalized through loss of points.
-All times afterward the assignment will be deemed incomplete. - E. All of your answers must be arrived at independently.
+Take and insert screenshots into their word processing files. - C. The first time you omit required information from an assignment you will be penalized through loss of points.
+All times afterward the assignment will be deemed incomplete. - D. All of your answers must be arrived at independently.
 By submitting your work you confirm that you, and only you, had a role in completing the assignment.
-Failure to abide by this rule will be considered an Honor Code violation. - F. Lawyers are always working against deadlines; therefore, extensions on due dates will NOT generally be granted. - i.
+Failure to abide by this rule will be considered an Honor Code violation. - E. Late assignments will only be accepted within 24 hours of the deadline, but must be emailed directly to me.
+There will be an automatic deduction of 5 points for all assignments submitted late.
+No assignments will be accepted beyond 24 hours of the deadline. - F. Lawyers are always working against deadlines; therefore, extensions on due dates will NOT generally be granted. - i.
 All requests for extensions must be made in writing by 4pm on the day BEFORE the assignment is due (in other words, by 4pm Wednesday).
 If you do not receive your extension in writing, assume that the assignment is due as scheduled.